Governance

 Chair of the Education & Standards Committee

-Malcolm has nearly 30 years experience in school governance at primary and secondary level as well as 8 years experience as a trustee of the RSA (Royal Society of Arts) Academies and as a member of the Central Academies Trust, a medium sized Multi Academies Trust based in Birmingham.
+Malcolm has over 30 years experience in school governance at primary and secondary level as well as 8 years experience as a trustee of the RSA (Royal Society of Arts) Academies and as a member of the Central Academies Trust, a medium sized Multi Academies Trust based in Birmingham.

-Term of office - January 2020 to December 2023
+Term of office - January 2024 - December 2027*

 Helen George